Hiroaki-K4/3d_rotation/README.md

 S=diag(\sigma_1, \sigma_2, \sigma_3)
 $$

-$\sigma$ is is a large and small relationship as follows.
+$\sigma$ is a large and small relationship as follows.

 $$
 \sigma_1\geq\sigma_2\geq\sigma_3\geq0